roblaing/webgames/ricerocks/README.md

 For this simple example, we only need
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/keydown_event">keydown</a> and
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/keyup_event">keyup</a>, which are in
-<a href="https://developer.mozilla.org/en-US/docs/Web/API/Document#Events">document's list</a>.
+<a href="https://developer.mozilla.org/en-US/docs/Web/API/Document#Events">document's list</a> of events it handles.

-A snag I hit was that while I had not problem handling the arrow and space bar, pressing any letter on the keyboard would cause further presses of the arrow and space bar to get ignored.
+A snag I hit was that while I had not problem handling the arrow and space bar, pressing any other key would cause further presses of the arrow and space bar to be ignored.
 I'll explain how I fixed that now.

 <h3>What is the listener?</h3>